SainsburyWellcomeCentre/NeuralPlayground/README.md

 Although the significance of virtuous interaction between experiments and theory is widely recognized, the tools available to facilitate comparison are limited.
 Some important challenge to standardized coparaison are the

-   1. the Lack availability and accessibility of data in a standardized, labeled format.
+   1. Lack availability and accessibility of data in a standardized, labeled format.

    2. Lack of standard or easy ways for models to interact with the task.